 Identify the separate performance obligations in the contract

-A performance obligation is a distinct service that your customer can benefit from on its own, or when used with other services you provide, and is separate from other services or products in the contract.
+A performance obligation is a distinct service that your customer can benefit from on its own, or when used with other services you provide, and is separate from other goods or services in the contract.

 Determine the transaction price